Node bipartition for rigidity and localization of networks with heterogeneous sensing: SNL with SA and RoD measurements

 Denote $H(w)=\sum\limits_{k=1}^{m}[(C^{\dagger}_{B}z+N_{B}w)^{\top}E_{k}(C^{\dagger}_{B}z+N_{B}w)-1]^{2}$, $(\ref{snl20})$ can be equivalently transformed into:

-Despite the difficulty caused by the non-convexity of $H(\cdot)$, this problem has been greatly simplified to an equation on the null space.
-Such optimization problems have been extensively investigated by various approaches, such as interior point methods, sequential quadratic methods, etc. Analogously to the argument in Theorem $\ref{snllp}$, we present the following theorem.
-The proof is omitted here.
+Despite the difficulty caused by the non-convexity of $H(\cdot)$, this problem has been simplified to an equation on the null space.
+For Problem 2, bearings and distances are determined by solving $(\ref{snl16})$ and $(\ref{snl21})$.
+In this case, the localization approach is summarized into Algorithm $\ref{alg:locd}$.